prl-mushr/mushr-website/content/tutorials/navigation.md

 Now, we will choose a goal for the car to navigate towards.
 We recommend starting with simple goal poses and gradually increasing the complexity.
 To select a goal position, choose the button labeled "2D Nav Goal" and select the goal pose.

-Once you've seen the session for the rhc node output the text `Goal set`, hold the left-hand deadman switch to allow the car to track towards its goal.
+Once you've seen the session for the rhc node output the text `Goal set` your car should start moving in sim.
+In real, hold the right-hand deadman switch (R1) to allow the car to track towards its goal.
 Release the button if you suspect the car is close to a collision.

 If the car loses localization, simply re-click with the "2D Pose Estimate" button.
 You can set a new goal at any time, even if the car has not reached the goal you specified.